alosadagrande/acm-cnf/acm-manifests/sriov-operator/README.md

 $ oc create ns openshift-sriov-network-operator namespace/openshift-sriov-network-operator created
 ```

-Then, inside the openshift-sriov-network-operator namespace, apply the policy which will also create both the `placementrule` and `placementrulebinding`.
+Then, inside the openshift-sriov-network-operator namespace, apply the policy which will install the operator and also create both the `placementrule` and `placementrulebinding`.

 > :exclamation: Here we are using the operator for OpenShift 4.6.
 Since it is not released at the time of writing the Subscription object points to an internal catalogSource.
 You can take a look to `policy-sriov-operator.yaml` which is runnning operator 4.5 to see the differences.
 Just make sure once OpenShift 4.6 is GA you replace `Subscription.spec.source` to redhat-operators in the policy manifest.